Robert Jervis

 Robert Jervis (April 30, 1940 – December 9, 2021) was an American political scientist who was the Adlai E. Stevenson Professor of International Politics in the Department of Political Science at Columbia University.
 Jervis was co-editor of the Cornell Studies in Security Affairs, a series published by Cornell University Press.

 He is known for his contributions to political psychology, international relations theory, nuclear strategy, and intelligence studies.
-According to the Open Syllabus Project, Jervis is the twelfth most-frequently cited author on college syllabi for political science courses.
+According to the Open Syllabus Project, Jervis is one of the most-frequently cited authors on college syllabi for political science courses.

 Early life and education

-Robert Jervis was born in 1940.
-He earned a Bachelor of Arts degree from Oberlin College in 1962.
+Robert Jervis was born in New York City in 1940.
+He earned a BA from Oberlin College in 1962.
 At Oberlin, he developed an interest in nuclear strategy, and was influenced by Thomas Schelling’s Strategy of Conflict and Glenn Snyder’s Deterrence and Defense.
-In 1962, he started his studies at University of California, Berkeley, where he studied under Glenn Snyder.
-He was awarded a PhD from the University of California, Berkeley, in 1968.
+In 1962, he began graduate work at University of California, Berkeley, where he studied under Glenn Snyder.
+He received a PhD from UC Berkeley in 1968.

 Career

 From 1968 to 1972, he was an assistant professor of government at Harvard University and was an associate professor from 1972 to 1974.
 According to Jervis, Schelling brought him to Harvard.
+In 1974, Jervis was a candidate for the tenured chair vacated by Henry Kissinger when he started working in the Richard Nixon administration, but the Government department at Harvard did not consider Jervis qualified.
 At Harvard, he developed a close friendship with Schelling and Kenneth Waltz.
 From 1974 to 1980, he was a professor of political science at the University of California, Los Angeles.
 He was a member of the Columbia University faculty from 1980 until his death in 2021.
 He was a member of the Arnold A. Saltzman Institute of War and Peace Studies in the School of International and Public Affairs.
 He was president of the American Political Science Association in 2000–2001.